Pretty-Good-Freedom-Tech/bounties/personalWotRelay.md

 ## candidates

-Interested?
-Send me a DM at: npub1u5njm6g5h5cpw4wy8xugu62e5s7f6fnysv0sj0z3a8rengt2zqhsxrldq3
+This is a work in progress -- but if you're interested, send me a DM at: npub1u5njm6g5h5cpw4wy8xugu62e5s7f6fnysv0sj0z3a8rengt2zqhsxrldq3

 Ideal candidates will have expertise in the following areas:
 - neo4j, cypher, neo4j Graph Data Science, and centrality algorithms